BhavdeepSingh15/Clustering-and-Trends-Analysis/clustering_trend_analysis/README.md

 - You can adjust the number of clusters with `--clusters`.
 - If running on CPU, expect the first embedding pass to take longer due to model download.

+## How to run the main.py
+- python3 -m clustering_trend_analysis.src.main --data clustering_trend_analysis/data/housing.csv --fields longitude latitude population ocean_proximity
+- change the fields according to the input data and also make the neccessary changes in the visualization.py fields
+- --data clustering_trend_analysis/data/housing.csv is the path for the input file